 Part 2: RRS Ball Heads and Gimbals

-Of course, Really Right Stuff are also known for their incredible range of ball heads, gimbals and other camera leveling devices.
+Of course, Really Right Stuff is also known for its incredible range of ball heads, gimbals, and other camera leveling devices.
 In fact, they have been making these for far longer than they have tripods.
-While it’s not a prerequisite to pair an RRS tripod with an RRS head, it is understandably the way that many people opt to complete their kit.
-Not just out of brand loyalty, but also because the sizes of various heads are designed to perfectly match the apex diameters of the RRS tripods.
-To help you with this part of the decision, I have created a separate Really Right Stuff Tripod Head Guide.
-The photos below give you just a small sample of what you can find in that second guide.
+While pairing an RRS tripod with an RRS head is not a prerequisite, it is understandably the choice many people make.
+Not just out of brand loyalty but also because the size of RRS heads perfectly matches the apex diameters of the RRS tripods.

-1. Dan,
+Dan,

 Thanks for putting that together.
 Great source of information for anyone looking to buy or upgrade a tripod.
 I’ve been using RRS tripods for many years and have one of the original 24L versions.
 Biggest differentiator for me, besides the quality of the carbon and size of the legs, is the ability to disassemble and clean the entire tripod.
 I shoot a lot of surfing with slow shutter speeds and getting sand pretty much everywhere is inevitable.
 Being able to take apart the leg locks and wash out sand, dirt, etc. is critical to longevity.